ranjanajothimanikandan/Ex.No.10/README.md

 "Provide examples of smart transportation systems enhancing sustainability."

-Effect:
+->Effect:

-Ensures depth and clarity by tackling one aspect at a time.
+-Ensures depth and clarity by tackling one aspect at a time.

-Results in well-structured and coherent content.
+-Results in well-structured and coherent content.

 ### 2. Decision-Making Prompts
-Description: Asking the model to choose the best approach or style before generating content.
+->Description: Asking the model to choose the best approach or style before generating content.

-Use Case: Customizing articles on smart cities for different audiences.
+->Use Case: Customizing articles on smart cities for different audiences.

-Example:
+->Example:

 "Should the article on sustainable smart cities be written for policymakers or the general public?"

 "Would an infographic or a case study be more effective for this topic?"

-Effect:
+->Effect:

-Tailors the content based on the target audience.
+-Tailors the content based on the target audience.

-Enhances relevance and readability.
+-Enhances relevance and readability.

 ### 3. Semantic Filtering
-Description: Using constraints to focus on specific aspects.
+->Description: Using constraints to focus on specific aspects.

-Use Case: Creating focused case studies or comparative analyses.
+->Use Case: Creating focused case studies or comparative analyses.

-Example:
+->Example:

 "Generate a case study on smart cities promoting sustainability, excluding examples from North America."

 "Write an article focusing only on smart waste management systems."

-Effect:
+->Effect:

-Increases specificity.
+-Increases specificity.

-Eliminates redundant or irrelevant content.
+-Eliminates redundant or irrelevant content.

 ### 4. Hierarchical Prompting
-Description: Using a layered approach, starting broad and narrowing down.
+->Description: Using a layered approach, starting broad and narrowing down.

-Use Case: Structured report writing.
+->Use Case: Structured report writing.

-Example:
+->Example:

 "Introduce the concept of smart cities."